-Inspired by the clean productions of artists like CHIC and studio genius Trevor Horn, Tim set to reintroduce that polish and sheen back into the modern disco scene.
-“I had always been fascinated by how glossy people like Nile Rogers made their music,” Tim explains.
+“I had always been fascinated by just how glossy people like Nile Rogers made their music,” Bernhardt explains.
 “It always sounded like the musical equivalent of a fashion magazine’s cover.
-I’d been making more underground music for a while but really wanted to go in totally the other direction and create a really smooth, polished sound.”
+I’d been making somewhat more underground music for a while but really wanted to go in totally the other direction and create this really smooth, polished sound.”